Euclidean teleparallel relativity and black hole partition functions

 \section{Euclidean quantum gravity and the black hole entropy}

 The proposal is that the canonical partition function in terms of the Euclidean action $I_E$ which could involve some matter fields $\psi$, \be Z = \int\mathcal{D} g \int \mathcal{D}{\psi} e^{-I_E[g,\e,\psi]} \approx e^{-I_E[g_{\text{classical}},\e,\psi_{\text{classical}}]}\,, \ee is evaluated in an inertial frame.
 The quantum theory thus differs from GR already at the leading saddle point approximation wherein only the classical solution contributes to the path integral.
 An immediate consequence of the proposal is that the gravitational bulk action $I_X$ for arbitrary quantum excitations identically vanishes.
-This is in line with the view, commonly accepted in e.g. the context of holography, that there are no local degrees of freedom in quantum gravity, and with the gauge theory of gravity wherein spacetime emerges only via a symmetry breaking.
+This is in line with the view, commonly accepted in e.g. the context of holography, that there are no local degrees of freedom in quantum gravity, and with the gauge theory of gravity wherein spacetime emerges via a symmetry breaking \cite{Koivisto:2025ryb}.
 We have nevertheless obtained nontrivial physics from the classical gravity theory.
-This is because the physics is interpreted from the perspective of an observer, in which case independent variations of the metric field and the frame field result in nontrivial field equations for the former.
-An observer implies a classical background, and the variations of the metric can then be considered to take place in the classical background frame and thus lead to dynamics.
-This approach, when expanding the partition function (\ref{partition}), leads to the usual perturbative, semi-classical approach, with the Euclidean GR action now replaced by \be I_E = \int\diff^3 x\sqrt{g} V^\mu n_\mu + \int\diff^4 x \sqrt{g}\lp \mathring{R} + L_M \rp\,. \ee In thermodynamical equilibrium at the temperature $\beta^{-1}$, the energy is given by the canonical partition function $Z$ as $E=-(\log Z)_{,\beta}$ and the entropy is $S=\log Z - \beta(\log Z)_{,\beta}$.
+This is because the physics emerges only in relation to an observer, whereby independent variations of the metric field and the frame field yield nontrivial field equations for the former.
+The presence of an observer implies a classical background, within which variations of the metric can be treated as occurring relative to that background frame, thereby giving rise to dynamics.
+From this perspective, when expanding the partition function (\ref{partition}), we are lead to the usual perturbative, semi-classical approach, with the Euclidean GR action now replaced by \be I_E = -\int\diff^3 x\sqrt{g} V^\mu n_\mu - \int\diff^4 x \sqrt{g}\lp \mathring{R} + L_M \rp\,. \ee In thermodynamical equilibrium at the temperature $\beta^{-1}$, the energy is given by the canonical partition function $Z$ as $E=-(\log Z)_{,\beta}$ and the entropy is $S=\log Z - \beta(\log Z)_{,\beta}$.